c-ae/cryptopt-pldi23/README_full.md

     If you have much more time at hand, you can execute this script multiple times (even in parallel: open a second terminal on the host, run `docker exec -ti CryptOpt zsh` and you have a second prompt into the container) to get more (potentially better) results.
     In the paper we claim that we run three in parallel (Section 5.1.Generation).
-    - This should have created new directories and files in the `./results/fiat/` as well as in `./result/bitcoin-core` (this is successful if it prints 'Done.
-You can see the `pdf`s in ./results/{bitcoin-core,fiat}/*/*.pdf and execute the copy-script')
+    - This should have created new directories and files in the `./results/fiat/` as well as in `./result/bitcoin-core` (this is successful if it prints "Done.
+You can see the `pdf`s in ./results/{bitcoin-core,fiat}/\*/\*.pdf.
+You can now run the copy script.
+Execute ./V\_2\_copy\_results\_to\_supercop.sh")
 1. Execute the `./V_2_copy_results_to_supercop.sh` script to transform the results into SUPERCOP directory and format.
-    (this is successful if it prints 'Done.
-You can run the SUPERCOP benchmark now.')
+    (this is successful if it prints "Done.
+You can run the SUPERCOP benchmark now.
+Execute ./V\_3\_run\_supercop\_benchmark.sh")
-1. Run the benchmark `./V_3_run_supercop_benchmark.sh`
+1. Run the benchmark `./V_3_run_supercop_benchmark.sh`.
-    *Note*: will take a while (depending on your machine ~20min).
+    *Note*: will take a while (2 min).
-    (this is successful if it prints 'Done.
+    (this is successful if it prints "Done.
 See above benchmark (or bench-results.txt)")
-1. this should print to the terminal (and to ./bench-results.txt) an output similar to this: (this one is from the i7 12G)
+1. This should print to the terminal (and to ./bench-results.txt for this matter) an output similar to this: (this one is from the i9 13G)
     ```
+Benchmarking: >>crypto_scalarmult/curve25519<<
-                        HACL* fe-64               366k cycles
+                        HACL* fe-64               210k cycles
-              OSSL fe-64 + CryptOpt               395k cycles
+              OSSL fe-64 + CryptOpt               217k cycles
-              OSSL fe-51 + CryptOpt               406k cycles
+              OSSL fe-51 + CryptOpt               227k cycles
-                     OSSL fe-64 ots               411k cycles
+                     OSSL fe-64 ots               231k cycles
-                           OSSL ots               421k cycles
+                           OSSL ots               238k cycles
-                           amd64-51               422k cycles
-                     OSSL fe-51 ots               424k cycles
+                     OSSL fe-51 ots               238k cycles
+                           amd64-51               251k cycles
-                          donna-c64               452k cycles
+                            sandy2x               262k cycles
-                           amd64-64               453k cycles
+                           amd64-64               266k cycles
-                            sandy2x               479k cycles
+                          donna-c64               285k cycles
-                              donna               876k cycles
+                              donna               495k cycles

+Benchmarking: >>crypto_scalarmult/secp256k1<<
+      libsecp256k1 + CryptOpt (CS2)               235k cycles
+            libsecp256k1 + CryptOpt               243k cycles
+                   libsecp256k1 (C)               246k cycles
+                 libsecp256k1 (ASM)               253k cycles
     ```
     This list lists the fastest version for each implementation.
-    The first column specifies the implementation as found in the paper's Table 6 and the second column the elapsed cycles.
+    The first column specifies the implementation as found in the paper's Table 7 and the second column the elapsed cycles.

-1. **Important Note**: We found that those numbers can deviate significantly when executed in the Docker container compared to bare metal.
+1. *Note*: If those numbers deviate significantly, it may be because it was run in the Docker container and not bare metal.
     If this happens, you can try validating bare metal.
 (Needs Clang 14 and GCC 11.3.0 installed to be representative.)
-    To validate bare metal, after executing inside the container `./V_3_run_supercop_benchmark.sh`, copy the `/root/supercop` to the host, change the `hostname` and run the benchmark:
+    To validate bare metal, after executing `./V_3_run_supercop_benchmark.sh` inside the container, copy the `/root/supercop` to the host, change the `hostname` in `/root/supercop/bench/<<hostname>>/data` and run the benchmark:
     ```bash
     docker cp CryptOpt:/root/supercop .
     cd supercop
     mv bench/* bench/`hostname | sed 's/\..*//' | tr -cd '[a-z][A-Z][0-9]' | tr '[A-Z]' '[a-z]'`
     ./bench.sh
     ```
-    (may take 4 min)
     If even the '+CryptOpt' cycles are still not comparable, you may need to run the optimization on bare metal as well.
     For this, you'd need to
     - install `AssemblyLine` (follow the install instructions in `./assemblyline-1.3.2/README.md`#How to Use) on the host system,